at Indian Bridge

 Baldwin, MI 49304

 More- The Pere Marquette is a designated Wild and Scenic Waterway between The Forks and Custer Bridge.
 If you wish to canoe on this portion of the Pere Marquette River you need a permit between May 15 and September 10.
 There are special regulations which apply.
 Private watercraft permits may be reserved by calling 1-231-745-4631.
-Some of the landings along the river require a Recreation Fee sticker to park there (self-pay tubes are available- $3/day, $5/weekly, or $20/year at a Ranger Station).
+Some of the landings along the river require a Recreation Fee sticker (self-pay tubes are available for daily passes, yearly passes may be purchased at a Ranger Station).
+Manistee National Forest Recreation Fees

 In lieu of the Forest Service parking fee, Interagency passes are also accepted.
 Display on your dashboard when you park.